deejaygraham/sketchnoting-for-developers/draft.md

 EXAMPLE

-# Embrace your mistakes

-Don't worry about spelling or drawing mistakes.
-You can come back and fill in letters, draw over bits that are wrong and mostly no one will notice in the finished note.
-If you make a mess, just accept it and move on - worrying about what you have done wrong will stop you capturing anything else the speaker has to say.

 # Keep in mind how you learn

 Do you prefer more words and fewer pictures or more pictures with just a few key words sprinkled about?

-# Keep it simple

-Use basic shapes - bullets - lines and arrows, boxes and clouds to establish a visual hierarchy and give the correct level of importance to everything in your note.

-# Create your own DSL

-In the heat of sketchnoting a live event, you often can't spend ten minutes trying to think of the best way to draw a metaphor.
-What will develop are a set of repeating icons that you will use over and over again to act as markers in your notes.

-E.g.
-Lightbulb for idea
-Something you disagree with or controversial could be an exclamation mark A bang splat could be a surprising idea or a surprising fact.
-Book for reference to look up
-Cloud for something to google

-Over time you'll become more comfortable with these icons and fluent in drawing them.
-They become your "Visual Language" as sketchoting DSL if you will.
-They really are there to communicate with you personally so it's fine if they don't match someone else's personal "language" but used consistently the context will communicate with others.

-Anyone reading the abstract for this talk will have noticed I mentioned in it that sketchnoting was better than F#.
-This was mostly a troll for Richard Dalton who is giving a talk on F# somewhere else in the building at the moment.
-But it really is true.
-This hand-written DSL you are developing does not involve a keyboard - therefore it's "untyped" and it is really only required to parse or compile on a single machine - your brain. (works on my machine).